What we know about the Titanic-bound submersible that's missing with 5 people onboard

 WHAT WAS THE TITAN'S MISSION?

-The goal of OceanGate's expeditions has been chronicle the Titanic's deterioration as well as the underwater ecosystem that shipwrecks often spawn.
+The goal of OceanGate's expeditions has been chronicling the Titanic's deterioration as well as the underwater ecosystem that shipwrecks often spawn.

 What's left of the Titanic is slowly succumbing to metal-eating bacteria that consumes hundreds of pounds of iron a day.
 Holes pervade the wreckage, while the crow's nest is already gone.
 Some have predicted the ship could vanish in a matter of decades as holes yawn in the hull and sections disintegrate.